arista/reknow/README.md

 May only be specified for a getter in an `Entity`, `Entities`, or `Service` class.

 Indicates that the given method will be executed as a Query.
 Its return value will be cached and returned on subsequent calls without executing the body of the method.
 If the query's result is invalidated, then the cached value will be discarded and recomputed the next time the method is called.
 When the body of the method executes, Reknow will record its dependencies and subscribe to changes in those dependencies, invalidating the query's result if any dependency changes.
-The rules for what constitutes an invalidating change are described in FIXME.
+The rules for what constitutes an invalidating change are described in [Invalidation Rules](#invalidation-rules).

 If an `@R.query` is called by another query, then the called query itself becomes a dependent of the calling query.
 If the called query's result is later invalidated, the calling query will also invalidate its result.